-Self-service BI has been around for 10 years.
-The original intent was to offload developing Reports / Analytics from centralized IT to business functions.
+Self-Service BI 2.0 (SSBI) – Offloading self-service BI to end users with Data Catalog + SSBI Tools Self-service BI has been around for decades.
+The original intent was to offload developing reports / analytics from centralized IT to business functions.

 What is Self-Service BI?

-As the name suggests, it means the ability to do your analysis without relying or depending on other parties.
+As the name suggests, it means the ability for business users to do analysis without relying or depending on other parties.

 For Data Analysts who are the primary doers of Self-Service BI, it means being able to do their analysis without relying on IT or Data Engineering.